kstanke2/kstanke2.github.io/data-stories.md

 title: "Data Stories"
 permalink: /data-stories
 hero_height: is-small
+show_sidebar: false
+menubar: games-menu
 ---

 # 📊 Data Stories

 ## **Overview**

-The ability to analyze data is a crucial skill, enabling individuals to draw meaningful conclusions and make informed decisions.
-By enhancing your ability to uncover trends and patterns, you are also developing insights that drive innovation to address real-world problems.
+The ability to analyze data is a crucial skill, enabling individuals to **draw meaningful conclusions** and **make informed decisions**.
+By enhancing your ability to **uncover trends and patterns**, you are also developing insights that drive innovation to **address real-world problems**.

 ---